What Causes Air to Flow Into the Lungs Vector

 What Internal Conditions Cause Air to Flow Into the Lungs?

-The diaphragm is a muscle located at the bottom of the lungs.
-When it contracts, it increases the volume of the thoracic cavity, which decreases the pressure inside the cavity.
-This decrease in pressure creates a gradient that causes air to flow into the lungs.
+• Diaphragm Contraction: When the diaphragm contracts, it moves downward, increasing the volume of the thoracic cavity.
+This decrease in pressure creates a vacuum effect that pulls air into the lungs.

 Process of Breathing